 The Memorial Museum is located in the Headquarters of the former Dutch Battalion, the grey office building on the right

-How to travel to/from the Memorial by public transport?
+Visiting the Srebrenica Memorial by public transport

 Buses and taxis are the most convenient way to travel between Bratunac and Srebrenica

+If you’d like to take your time exploring the memorial site, our accommodation recommendations are below.
 Buses between Bratunac and Srebrenica are fairly regular throughout the day.
-Just hail them as they pass the memorial site.
-Alternatively, grab a taxi (Taxi Bratunac +387 65 814-360).
+Alternatively, grab a taxi (Taxi Bratunac +387 65 814 360).

-What else to be aware of?
+What else to be aware of when visiting Srebrenica

-If you have visited the Srebrenica Genocide Memorial recently, what was your experience like?
+Have you visited the Srebrenica Genocide Memorial recently?